kyma-project/kyma/docs/kyma/docs/05-03-overrides.md

 type: Configuration
 ---

-Kyma packages its components into [Helm](https://github.com/helm/helm/tree/master/docs) charts that the [Installer](https://github.com/kyma-project/kyma/tree/master/components/installer) uses during installation and updates.
+Kyma packages its components into [Helm](https://github.com/helm/helm/tree/master/docs) charts that the [Installer](https://github.com/kyma-project/kyma/tree/master/components/installer) uses during the installation and updates.
 This document describes how to configure the Installer with new values for Helm [charts](https://github.com/helm/helm/blob/master/docs/charts.md) to override the default settings in `values.yaml` files.

 ## Overview